-Hundreds of thousands of twaite shad used to migrate up the River Severn every spring but weirs built in the 1840’s blocked this annual migration.
-Our surveys in 2017 demonstrated a small residual population of twaite shad in the River Severn reaching only as far as Worcester.
+Hundreds of thousands of twaite shad used to migrate up the River Severn every spring.
+Shad migrate from the sea into freshwater in late April and May, to spawn upstream.
+However, weirs built in the 1840s blocked this annual migration, and the population of shad dramatically reduced.
+Our surveys in 2017 showed a small residual population of twaite shad in the River Severn, reaching only as far as Worcester.

 Additionally, being physically constrained to the lower reaches of the River Severn, currently forces two separate species– both allis shad and twaite shad – into unnaturally close proximity.
 Allowing them to reach their natural spawning grounds, may allow these 2 species to exploit their own niches better and reduce the current high levels of hybridisation that appear on the River Severn.

 A river connectivity project of this scale will considerably benefit other wildlife.
 Allowing species such as the shad to recolonise upper reaches of the River Severn will have a broader impact to revitalize the river ecosystem and increase biodiversity.

 For example, now that shad and other fish species can freely navigate the river beyond Worcester, their eggs will provide energy and nutrients for healthier insect populations, which then provide more food for animals further up the food chain.
 More shad fry (the small, juvenile fish after they’ve hatches from their eggs) will provide food for other fish, bird and mammal species.
 And so there is a wider positive effect that cascades throughout the food web for all the wildlife living in and by the river.

 A range of different fish passage solutions have been designed to fit the specific conditions at each barrier in the river.